NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson04_alignment_bam.md

 `Mov10_oe_1_Aligned.sortedByCoord.out.bam`, `Mov10_oe_1_Aligned.sortedByCoord.out.bam.bai`

 2. Use Biowulf's [HPC On Demand](https://hpcondemand.nih.gov/) tool which provides convenient web interfaces to your interactive Biowulf applications, while allowing you access to all of your files on Biowulf.
-We will be making use of this during the.
-We are going to make use of this for RStudio in weeks 5-8.
+We will be making use of this for RStudio in weeks 5-8.

-    You may need to copy over your `bam` and `bai` files over to your /data/\$USER area on Biowulf for this to work.
+    You may need to copy over your `bam` and `bai` files over to your `/data/$USER` area on Biowulf for this to work.

 ### Visualize